Breeding Location:

 Range and Habitat

-White-throated Swift: Breeds from British Columbia through the Rocky Mountains and in the southwest, including California.
-Spends winters from central California and the southwest to Central America.
-Arid mountains or other rocky areas are preferred habitats.
+White-throated Swift: Breeds from southern British Columbia through the Rocky Mountains and throughout the southwest, from California to New Mexico.
+Spends winters from central California and the southwestern states to Central America.
+Arid mountains and other rocky areas are its preferred habitats.

 Breeding and Nesting